iansawyerva/generator-angular-material/README.md

 Adds extension -service.js to filename and Service to serviceName

-Refer to https://material.angularjs.org/latest/ for how to use these components

 All JavaScript/CSS dependencies will be automatically injected into your dev/dist "index.html" in proper order when running the browsersync server.